vonovak/vonovak/README.md

 My name is Vojtech and I'm a full-stack dev.
 I use React, React Native, Node and TypeScript.
 I'm passionate about solid engineering and crafting dependable, impactful solutions.

 I'm also the author and maintainer of several packages for React Native.

-📫 How to reach me: find me on discord at `vonovak` or use the contact information in the left sidebar.
+### 📫 How to reach me

+Find me on discord at `vonovak` or use the contact information in the left sidebar.

 <!--
 **vonovak/vonovak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.